robryanvt/robryanvt.github.io/_posts/2015-05-25-a-new-place.md

 ---
-layout:post
+layout: post
-title:What I hope to build here
+title: What I hope to build here
 ---

 The focus of what I put here will be Building, Fixing, or Learning.